timscodebase/Lighthouse-Puppeteer/README.md

 npm i
 ```

 On either `Staging` or `prelive`, add an item to you cart and go to checkout as usual.
-Then, instead of going to `local.` in your brower, go to it in this app.
+Then, instead of going to `local.` in your browser, go to it in this app.

 You can change the `URL` in `index.js` on line 9, and in `index2.js` on line 12.